Guide to Selecting an End Mill for Aluminum Machining

 The main challenge in machining aluminum milling is heating.
 Compared to steel, aluminum has a much lower melting point.
 Because of this, a friction-induced fusion between the end mill and material can occur, destroying both the piece being milled and the equipment.
 Therefore, choosing end mill with the correct geometry, coatings, flutes, and angles, is essential.

-Square end mill, also known as flat end mills, are for plunge cutting, profiling, slotting, and side milling
+- Square end mills, also known as flat end mills, are for plunge cutting, profiling, slotting, and side milling

-Long neck end mill reduce interference between the workpiece and the tool and are usually for pocketing
+- Long neck end mills reduce interference between the workpiece and the tool and are usually for pocketing

-Ball nose end mill are for when you want to create rounded contours and flat-bottomed pockets
+- Ball nose end mills are for when you want to create rounded contours and flat-bottomed pockets

-Corner radius end mill are usually reserved for milling molds and dies, since getting flat-bottom pockets and rounded contours don’t require as many tool changes with these
+- Corner radius end mills are usually reserved for milling molds and dies, since getting flat-bottom pockets and rounded contours don’t require as many tool changes with these

 Besides general shape, various tooling options are also available for end mill.
 Chipbreaker tools, for instance, improve chip evacuation.
 Standard two- and three-flute mills (discussed below), have serrated edges designed to scoop chips from cutting surfaces and run at higher rates for better feed performance.
 Off-set chip breaker geometry reduces chip size for enhanced evacuation while leaving workpiece surfaces semi-finished.